 Meals should be paid for in a timely manner.
 We recognize that students occasionally forget or lose their meal money.
 In the event that a student is unable to pay for a meal on a particular day, the student may charge a meal so long as it does not create a negative account balance that exceeds the value of three days of meals (breakfast and lunch) based on current student meal prices.
 If a student is unable to pay for or charge a meal, we will provide an alternate meal at no cost.
-Parents are notified of low balances in a child's meal account and charge balances that need to be paid off at regular intervals during the school year.
-See Board Policy regarding Operation of Child Nutrition Services regarding Meal Charges.
+Parents are notified of low balances in a child's meal account and charge balances that need to be paid off, at regular intervals during the school year.
+Parents are responsible for paying off any meal charges by the end of the year.
+See Board Policy regarding Operation of Child Nutrition Services.